 Planned giving makes your charitable dollar go farther.
 To maximize your charitable giving, as well as fulfill your own financial needs, you can fund the on-going activities of Concho Valley PAWS through your planned giving and estate planning.
 Making a gift to PAWS through your estate is one of the most effective ways to ensure that we continue to save the lives of adoptable animals now and for years to come.
 Planned gifts include bequests through your will, gifts that provide income to you and others for life, gifts of life insurance, charitable trusts, and gifts of retirement plans.
 These gifts can be made in cash, stocks, bonds, personal property, life insurance and real estate.

-If you have any questions about the Planned Giving and Bequests program or any donation options, please call Jenie Wilson at 325-656-3950.
+If you have any questions about the Planned Giving and Bequests program or any donation options, please email Jenie Wilson at [email protected].